Maryland Solar Facts

 Solar Savings in Maryland

-Your federal tax credit will be 30% of your installation price.
+IRS Residential Energy Efficient Property Tax Credit – Your federal tax credit will be 26% of your installation price.
 You’ll need to include form 5695 with your Federal Tax return.
-This credit is available until 2016 and can be rolled over.
+This credit can be rolled over.

-The Maryland Energy Administration’s 2018 Energy Storage Tax Credit Program reimburses 30% of the cost of installing battery backup storage to a new or existing solar system, up to $5,000 for a residential project and $75,000 for commercial.
+Maryland has $266,370 to give away to homeowners and $437,373 to businesses.
+The Maryland Energy Administration’s Energy Storage Tax Credit Program reimburses 30% of the cost of installing battery backup storage to a new or existing solar system, up to $5,000 for a residential project and $75,000 for commercial.
+We can help you with the required paperwork and inspections.
+Then, between the state tax credit and the 26% federal energy-saving tax credit, you can save about half the cost of of your home’s battery storage system.

 Maryland Solar Renewable Energy Credits – As a Maryland homeowner, you receive Solar Renewable Energy Credits for every megaWatt-hour of electricity your system generates (even when you use that electricity yourself).
+As of March, 2021, each Maryland SREC is worth $80.
 The value of your SRECs varies with market conditions, but it’s all pure profit.

 Most Milestone Solar customers report their electric bills are about half what they used to be.